Happy Valley Beijing

-Happy Valley Beijing (北京欢乐谷 (Běijīng Huānlègǔ)) is an amusement park in Beijing, built and operated by Beijing OCT (北京华侨城), which is part of the Overseas Chinese Town Company.
+Happy Valley Beijing (北京欢乐谷 (Běijīng Huānlègǔ)) is an amusement park in Beijing, constructed and operated by Beijing OCT (北京华侨城), which is part of the Overseas Chinese Town Company.
 The park is located in Chaoyang District in eastern Beijing.
-Opened in July 2006, it is the second park of the Happy Valley theme park chain.
-The concept design and master plan for the park was created by Creative Kingdom China and Leisure Quest International (USA/China).
-Similar in style to the Disneyland Park, Happy Valley Beijing also features distinctive landscapes and themes throughout the resort.
-In total there are more than 40 rides, 10 of which are extreme rides, and an IMAX theater with seven screens as well as a shopping complex.
+Opened in July 2006, it is the second part of the Happy Valley theme park chain.
+The concept design and master plan for the park were created by Creative Kingdom China and Leisure Quest International (USA/China).
+Happy Valley Beijing features distinctive landscapes and themes throughout the resort.
+There are more than 40 rides, ten of which are extreme rides, and an IMAX theater with seven screens as well as a shopping complex.

 History

-On July 29, 2006, Happy Valley Beijing, which was built by Shenzhen Overseas Chinese Town Group in four years, officially opened its park.
-It was composed of Fjord Forest, Atlantis, Lost Maya, Aegean Port, Shangri-La, and Ant Kingdom.
+On July 29, 2006, Happy Valley Beijing was built by Shenzhen Overseas Chinese Town Group There are already six theme parks called Fjord Forest, Atlantis, Lost Maya, Aegean Port, Shangri-La, and Ant Kingdom in its first four years of operation.

 On August 16, 2007, the large-scale dance poem "Golden Face Dynasty" was performed.
 In October 2007, the first International Magic Festival of the Happy Valley opened in Beijing, and was subsequently held during the National Day every year.
 In addition to inviting magicians from all over the world to perform, visitors are also invited to participate in zero-distance magic interaction.

-On June 27, 2010, phase II of Beijing Happy Valley, the "happy time zone", became fully operational.
+On June 27, 2010, Phase II of Beijing Happy Valley, the "Happy Time Zone", became fully operational.
 It introduced large-scale automobile amusement equipment to provide a racing experience.

-On May 31, 2014, the third phase of Happy Valley in Beijing opened, with 500 million yuan being spent to create a 50,000 square meter marine culture theme.
-An indoor theme venue and an indoor theme rafting "happy world" was launched.
-A stunt sitcom titled "The three Swallow" full of the charm of old Beijing was staged in the Lost Maya district.
-After the opening of the third phase, Beijing Happy Valley divides the staff uniforms into various types according to the work they did and the cultural background of the area of the park they worked in.
+On May 31, 2014, the third phase of Happy Valley in Beijing opened, with 500 million yuan spent to create a 50,000-square-meter marine culture theme.
+An indoor theme venue and an indoor theme rafting "Happy World" was launched.
+A stunt sitcom titled "The Three Swallows" was full of the charm of old Beijing and was staged in the Lost Maya district.
+After the opening of the third phase, Beijing Happy Valley organized the staff uniforms into various types according to the work they did and the cultural background of the area of the park they worked in.

-Beijing Happy Valley phase IV, the dessert Kingdom, was officially opened on May 1st, 2018.
-The area cost 1 billion yuan to build, and covers an area of nearly 100,000 square meters, containing 13 amusement projects.
+Beijing Happy Valley Phase IV, The Dessert Kingdom, officially opened on May 1, 2018.
+The area cost 1 billion yuan to build and covers an area of nearly 100,000 square meters, containing 13 amusement projects.
 It joined the domestic original animation IP "Cookie Police Chief".

-The fifth phase of Happy Valley Beijing, the Shangri-La District, was opened on June 28, 2019.
+The fifth phase of Happy Valley Beijing, the Shangri-La District, opened on June 28, 2019.

 Areas

 Happy Valley Beijing consists of six themed areas, including Atlantis, Ant Kingdom, Aegean Sea, Firth Forest, Lost Maya, and Shangri-La.
-In total there are more than 40 rides (10 of which are extreme rides), an IMAX theater complex (with seven screens) as well as a shopping complex.
+In total, there are more than 40 rides including 10 which are extreme, a state-of-the-art theater complex (with seven screens), and a shopping complex.

-Atlantis is the focal point of the park with its towering Crystal City acting as the central portal.
+Atlantis is the park's focal point, with its towering Crystal City acting as the central portal.
 Its theme revolves around the discovery of the legendary lost city of Atlantis.
 Other themes include: